leveratedeveloper/resource-planner/README.md

 2. Login with the credentials provided below.

 ## Credentials & Login

+> **Security Warning**: The credentials listed below are for **local development only**.
+For staging and production environments, always use environment variables and never commit credentials to source control.
+Rotate any credentials that have been exposed in documentation or version control.

 ### Local Development
 | Environment | Email | Password |